genedelisa/rockymusic/src/site/markdown/quickstart.md

 ### GUI

 There ia JavaFX 2 project that will let you play around with the note text format.
+I have a metric ****ton of Swing that uses these classes.
+I'm porting them to JavaFX now.

 ### There is a lot more to document